 Definition:

-KPI, acronym for Key Performance Indicator, in Portuguese, it is a quantifiable metric used to assess the performance of an organization, department, project or individual in relation to specific and predefined objectives
+KPI, an acronym for Key Performance Indicator, is a quantifiable metric used to evaluate the performance of an organization, department, project or individual in relation to specific, pre-defined objectives.

 Main concept:

-KPIs are essential tools for performance management, providing objective insights on progress towards established goals and assisting in strategic decision-making
+KPIs are essential tools for performance management, providing objective insights into progress towards established goals and aiding in strategic decision-making.

 Characteristics of the KPIs:

-3. Achievable: Realistic and attainable within the context of the organization
+3. Attainable: Realistic and achievable within the context of the organization.

-5. Temporals: Associated with a specific period of time
+5. Temporal: Associated with a specific period of time.

 Importance of KPIs:

-2. Data-driven decision making: They provide concrete information to support decisions
+2. Data-driven decision making: Provides concrete information to support decisions.

-3. Progress monitoring: Allows tracking progress towards established goals
+3. Progress monitoring: Allows you to monitor progress towards established goals.

-4. Problem identification: They help detect areas that need improvement
+4. Problem identification: Helps to detect areas that need improvement.

-5. Motivation: They set clear goals for teams and individuals
+5. Motivation: Set clear goals for teams and individuals.

 Types of KPIs: